 Examples of Past Inclusive Excellence Projects

-For details on the types of projects funded during the first three Mini-Grants cycles, please visit the Mini-Grant Projects page.
+For details on the types of projects funded during previous Mini-Grants cycles, please visit the Mini-Grant Projects page.

 The Inclusive Excellence Mini-Grants are awarded through a competitive grant application process and not all projects will be funded.
 The President's Council on Inclusive Excellence places a high priority on initiatives and programs that help improve and/or assess our campus community on diversity measures.
 The selection committee invites grant proposals that accomplish one or more of the following: